Message from the Chairman

 - Consider the external consultants to provide the suggestions or assistance in the operations of internal audit.

-- Review the Internal Audit Charter to be the proper charter at least once a year.
+- Review the Audit Committee Charter and Internal Audit Charter to be the proper charter at least once a year.

-- Visit the business units of the company and the domestic and foreign subsidiary companies to review the risk management and internal control systems, the important operational systems and regulations as well as problems and comments of the external auditors and the internal audit team.
+- Visit the business units of the company and the domestic and foreign subsidiary companies to review the risk management and internal control systems, information systems including cyber security, information systems including cyber security, the important operational systems and regulations as well as problems and comments of the external auditors and the internal audit team.

 - Perform other actions as required by law or as assigned by the Board of Directors under the consent of the Audit Committee.